-L. Seighman is in her third season as Artistic
+L. Seighman is in her fourth season as Artistic

 Director and conductor of the San Antonio Choral Society.

 Over the past twenty years, she has worked professionally as

 Director of Music and Organist building sacred choral music

 programs in various churches and has taught choral music in

 both public and private school settings, participating in

 magna cum laude with the Bachelor of Music Education degree

 from Westminster Choir College where she studied voice and